List of Justified characters: Jed Berwind

 Jed Berwind (played by Richard Speight Jr.) is a long-time associate of the Bennett family who is offered a position as Dickie's partner in the marijuana business once Mags steps down, which he accepts to support his family.
 Dickie, Jed and two other henchman are robbed of their marijuana by Boyd Crowder, Devil and Arlo Givens during a business transaction with Rodney "Hot Rod" Dunham but Jed remains loyal to Dickie while the two other henchman are promptly executed by Dickie when they refuse to keep working for him after the robbery.
 Helen Givens shoots and wounds Jed after he and Dickie break into her home looking for Arlo.
 Doyle attempts to execute Jed to help cover his brother's tracks after Helen's murder, but this plan is foiled by Raylan, who intervenes before Doyle can kill him.
 Jed agrees to testify against Dickie as long as his family is kept safe, but recants his testimony after Mags calls in a debt with his grandmother.
 Jed takes the fall for Helen's murder and Dickie walks free.
-In Season 3, Jed returns as Raylan needs someone to testify against Dickie so that he is back in prison, and wants him to change his statement back to the one he had previously recanted.
+In season 3, Jed returns as Raylan needs someone to testify against Dickie so that he is back in prison, and wants him to change his statement back to the one he had previously recanted.
 Jed only agrees to do so if Raylan can get his grandmother to talk to him, but Raylan finds that his grandmother is in a nursing home, unable to speak due to a stroke and can only communicate by pointing at letters and pictures in a book and the woman is less than cooperative, requesting two milkshakes and dumping one of them in Raylan's lap.

 Detroit Mob

 Theo Tonin

 Theo Tonin (played by Adam Arkin) is the head of the Detroit Mob, father of Sammy Tonin and adoptive father of Robert Quarles.
 He is a ruthless crime boss said to carry around a human ear in his pocket which he speaks to when he wants someones full attention.
 He was robbed and shot by Drew Thompson before the series begins and thus wants him found and brought before him to be tortured and killed.
-After Drews arrest he goes into hiding overseas as Drews testimony could put him away for a long time.
-He returns to the US in Season 5 seeking medical treatment but is captured by Raylan and Art.
+After Drew's arrest he goes into hiding overseas as Drew's testimony could put him away for a long time.
+He returns to the US in season 5 seeking medical treatment but is captured by Raylan and Art.